International researchers

 Opening a bank account is usually easy.
 You will need to submit the following documents:

-- registration certificate
+- Registration certificate (Anmeldung),

 There are no extra service charges to take money out of one of your own bank’s or banking group’s cash machines but service charges are levied by other banks.
-The charges generally run between €2 and €5.
-Charges are higher abroad.

-Credit card
+Credit cards

 In Germany, credit cards are not as popular as in other countries.
 Small shops often do not accept credit cards.